Implications of Index Concentration on Equity Market Return Patterns

 The three years from 2005-2007 were characterized by a rapid increase in home prices,2 reckless lending practices3 and increased financial leverage through the use of collateralized debt obligations.4 Over the course of this period, the S&P 500 Index appreciated 28.16%, led by Energy sector stocks such as Marathon Oil (MRO: +224% in the period), Valero Energy Group (VLO: +209%) and Occidental Petroleum (OXY: +164%).

-The Jensen Quality Growth Strategy underperformed the Index by 6.28%, which we attribute primarily to lower relative weightings in Energy sector stocks.
+The Jensen Quality Growth Strategy underperformed the Index by 6.28%, which we attribute primarily to low exposure to Energy sector stocks.

 Chart 5